Halithor/MordheimRebalancedCostSystem/warbands/WoodElfWarband.md

 **Special Rules:**

-- **Talismanic Tattoos –** Wardancers have a 6+ ward save.
+- **Talismanic Tattoos** - Wardancers have a 6+ ward save.
 This also applies to spells that target them.
 - **Nimble Fighters** – Wardancers may always attempt to parry, regardless of the weapon type they use.
 If they are using equipment that would give them parry, they may re-roll failed parries.

 ### 0+ Glade Warrior